Our history: From humble beginnings

 1970: Onward and upward

-Collins wired the entire Tower Square project, then called Baystate West, the newly constructed 370-foot tower gracing the Springfield skyline.
+Building a relationship with MassMutual, Collins wired the entire Tower Square project, (then called Baystate West) an impressive 370-foot tower gracing the Springfield skyline.

 1980: Continuing the trend

-The 1980s witnessed the building of Monarch Place and the Sheraton Hotel in Springfield, and numerous projects for General Electric in Pittsfield.
+Now recognized as a regional contractor well equipped to manage large-scale projects, Collins was contracted for work on major new construction, including the building of Monarch Place and the Sheraton Hotel in Springfield, Baystate Medical’s Daly Building expansion, and numerous projects for General Electric in Pittsfield.

 Photo credit: The Republican